 An official public access anchor for upper Duck wading and shoal fishing around Manchester.

-Henry Horton State Park and Yanahli WMA corridor
+Henry Horton State Park and Yanahli WMA area

 Useful public access and scenic-river planning anchors for the Chapel Hill to Maury County stretch.